-FMX 310 is a studio/performance oriented course.
+FMX 310 is a studio/production oriented course.
 It is a continued exploration of Interactive Media, Software and Programming with emphasis on the creative and experimental use of available tools.
 Interactive time based media will be the focus of the class.

-Process and Strategy
+Objective, Process and Strategy

 HTML5 is constantly growing.
 All the information we will use is available online from diverse and informative sites.
 The readings are recommended, but the class is intended to teach you how to use information and examples available on the web.

 You will be required to post the code, the project itself, screen shots and QT grabs of your dynamic projects -for archival purposes and future reference.
-You will be provided with a server space on http://art310.santiago.bz to archive your projects.
+You will be provided with a server space on https://fmx310.santiago.bz/FMX310/ to archive your projects.

 Make sure you check and empty your ut webmail account regularly.
 We will use Blackboard permanently to post the grades and to communicate.